-One of the main devices in the Sinara family is the Kasli core device.
-It contains an Artix-7 100T FPGA, DDR3 SDRAM, three SFP connectors, and can control up to 8 daughtercards (Eurocard Extension Module, EEM).
+One of the main devices in the Sinara family is the 1124 Carrier (codenamed Kasli 2.0).
+It contains an Artix-7 100T FPGA, DDR3 SDRAM, four SFP connectors, and can control up to 12 daughtercards (Eurocard Extension Module, EEM).
+The Kasli can act as a stand-alone core device, or as a DRTIO satellite or repeater.
 The Kasli and its EEMs are installed in one Eurocard 3U chassis.
 One SFP connector is used for a Gigabit Ethernet connection to your computer network.

-For simple TTL signals, we offer I/O cards with 8 channels over BNC or SMA connectors in the EEM form factor.
+For simple TTL signals, we offer I/O cards in the EEM form factor with 8 channels over BNC (2118), SMA (2128) or MCX (2138) connectors.
 The IOs are divided into two banks of 4, with per-bank ground isolation.
-The direction (input/output) and termination (high-Z/50R) is selectable on a per-channel basis via I2C or on-board switches.
-Outputs can supply 5V into 25Ohm, and can tolerate an indefinite short-circuit to ground.
+The direction (input/output) and termination (high-Z/50Ω) is selectable on a per-channel basis via I2C or on-board switches.
+The open circuit voltage of outputs is 5V, and outputs can supply a valid TTL level into 50Ω and tolerate an indefinite short circuit to ground.

-For high-density or faster signals, DIO_RJ45 is an extension module supplying 16 LVDS pairs via 4 front-panel RJ45 connectors.
+For even higher-density or even faster signals, the Sinara 2245 is an extension module supplying 16 LVDS pairs via 4 front-panel RJ45 connectors.
 Each RJ45 supplies 4 LVDS DIOs.
 The direction (input/output) is individually selectable for each signal via on-board switches.
-Outputs are intended to drive 100Ohm loads (LVDS is short-circuit protected), inputs are 100Ohm terminated.
+Outputs are intended to drive 100Ω loads (LVDS is short-circuit protected), inputs are 100Ω terminated.
 The connectors dedicate all 8 pins to LVDS signals, ground is on the connector shield so only shielded Ethernet cat 6 shielded cables are allowed.

-Banker is a versatile 128 TTL GPIO module.
+Banker is a versatile 128-channel TTL GPIO module.
 It has flexible connectivity and contains a small Lattice iCE40 FPGA, supported by Yosys and IceStorm.
 Interfaces include: